wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-windows-classic-hpcpack-cluster-node-burst.md

 * **Cores quota** - You might need to increase the quota of cores, especially if you choose to deploy several Azure nodes with multicore sizes.
 To increase a quota, [open an online customer support request](https://azure.microsoft.com/blog/2014/06/04/azure-limits-quotas-increase-requests/) at no charge.

-## Step 1: Create a cloud service and a storage account to add Azure nodes
+## Step 1: Create a cloud service and a storage account for the Azure nodes

-Use the Azure Classic Management Portal or equivalent tools to configure the following, which are needed to deploy your Azure nodes:
+Use the Azure Classic Management Portal or equivalent tools to configure the following resources that are needed to deploy your Azure nodes:

 * A new Azure cloud service